Canon SX50 vs Nikon D3400

 |17.||Panasonic FZ150||Y||stereo / -||-||-||mini||2.0||-||-||-|

-Both the SX50 and the D3400 have been discontinued, but can regularly be found used on eBay.
+Both the SX50 and the D3400 have been discontinued, but can regularly be found used on ebay.
 The SX50 was replaced by the Canon SX60, while the D3400 was followed by the Nikon D3500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the SX50 and D3400 can be found, respectively, in the Canon SX50 Manual (free pdf) or the online Nikon D3400 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX50 and the Nikon D3400?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.